SEO for Authors Complete Guide (Steps, Examples, Illustrations)

 You’re going to apply the same recommendations as you did above to your book pages.

-The title tag should be your book name, the H1 tag should be the same, add a meta description that makes sense.
+The title tag should be your book name, the H1 tag should be the same, and add a meta description that makes sense.

 Make sure each book on your website has its own website page and make sure the URL is the name of the book.